Subpart 49.4 - Termination for Default

 (2) When a termination for default appears imminent, the contracting officer shall provide a written notification to the surety.
 If the contractor is subsequently terminated for default, a copy of the notice of default shall be sent to the surety.

 (3) If requested by the surety, and agreed to by the contractor and any assignees, arrangements may be made to have future checks mailed to the contractor in care of the surety.
 In this case, the contractor must forward a written request to the designated disbursing officer specifically directing a change in address for mailing checks.

-(4) If the contractor is a small business firm, the contracting officer shall immediately provide a copy of any cure notice or show cause notice to the contracting office’s small business specialist and the Small Business Administration Regional Office nearest the contractor.
+(4) If the contractor is a small business firm, the contracting officer shall immediately provide a copy of any cure notice or show cause notice to the contracting office’s small business specialist and the Small Business Administration Area Office nearest the contractor.
 The contracting officer should, whenever practicable, consult with the small business specialist before proceeding with a default termination (see also 49.402-4).